WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 *That* is the point of this paper.

 We argue that, when discussing identity systems, “correlation” enables a more concise discussion and clearer understanding of how identity is created and used[8].
-It’s not that “identity” is incorrect, it’s that the mechanisms of identity are inherently mechanisms of correlation and *therefore*, we can be clearer by focusing the discussion how correlation is managed.
+It’s not that “identity” is incorrect, it’s that the mechanisms of identity are inherently mechanisms of correlation and, *therefore*, we can be clearer by focusing the discussion how correlation is managed.

 Everyone, layperson and expert alike, can be more concise, more rigorous, and better understood by using correlation (*and* anti-correlation) when discussing *the exact same identity systems*.